 The dark side: Eye-catching effects like silky-smooth daytime seascapes will require a very dense ND1000 (10-stop) filter to keep shutter speeds slow enough.

 Image quality: A neutral density filter should be just that - neutral.
-Colour casts can be easily corrected, but there’s no cure for a reduction in image sharpness.
+Color casts can be easily corrected, but there’s no cure for a reduction in image sharpness.

 Extra effects: A square ND system opens up possibilities for stacking filters like a polariser or graduated ND filters for images with even more appeal.